shikibu9419/.dotfiles/README.md

 # dotfiles
-This is my dotfiles for Mac OS X.
+This is my dotfiles for macOS.

 ### Install only
 ```